investindex/Psychology/README.md

 &nbsp;

+How can you resist the temptations of fear and greed?
+One of the best methods, in my view, is to write a mission statement.

+&nbsp;

 #### Stop looking at your investments

 Mobile devices have made it possible for any investor to access real-time market data at any time, and to trade at a moment's notice with no human intermediaries.
 Is this good for you?
 Only if you can handle it.